What knot do you tie? It’s a question that seems to come up off the water more than on it. This is odd because knots tie anglers to bass.

 - Put the tag end through the original loop.
 Moisten the knot and draw it tight.
 Trim the tag.

 Tying a knot directly to a lure that wobbles, such as a crankbait, robs some of its action.
 Snaps and split rings can return it, but their weight affects light-weight lures such as balsa minnow baits and finesse crankbaits.
 Enter the loop knot, which lets lures move without weighing them down.
-This version was created by famed fly angler Lefty Kreh, and it’s strong enough to handle saltwater fish.
+Famed fly angler Lefty Kreh created this version, and it’s strong enough to handle saltwater fish.
 The loop’s size is easily adjustable until the knot is drawn tight.

 How to tie the Loop Knot: